Supporting Watershed Coordination in 2018-19

 In order to coordinate the Salt Spring Island Water Protection Authority, the Salt Spring Island Local Trust Committee has been delegated the authority of Islands Trust Act Section 8(2)b from Trust Council.
 In 2013, Trust Council Bylaw No. 154 was adopted.
 The bylaw empowers the LTC to coordinate SSIWPA as a multi-agency collaborative approach to addressing watershed management.

-Salt Spring Island Watershed Protection Authority (SSIWPA)
+Salt Spring Island Watershed Protection Alliance (SSIWPA)

 November 2, 2017 - Watershed Management